Hukbalahap: Inception during World War II

 The idea of a guerrilla organization was conceived as early as October 1941, months before the Philippines' entry to World War II.
-As early as 1941, Juan Feleo, a well-known peasant leader and member of the Partido Komunista ng Pilipinas, had begun to mobilize peasants in his home province of Nueva Ecija for the conflict.
-Pedro Abad Santos, founding member of the Socialist Party of the Philippines, had also ordered Luis Taruc to mobilize forces in Pampanga.
+As early as 1941, Juan Feleo, a well-known peasant leader and member of the Partido Komunista ng Pilipinas (PKP), had begun to mobilize peasants in his home province of Nueva Ecija for the conflict.
+Pedro Abad Santos, The founding member of the Socialist Party of the Philippines, had also ordered Luis Taruc to mobilize forces in Pampanga.

 At the outbreak of World War II in the Philippines and the capture of Manila, top-ranking leaders of the PKP were captured by the Japanese military.
-Crisanto Evangelista, its founder, was among those who were captured and was executed in 1942.
-Abad Santos was similarly captured, but was released in 1943.
+Crisanto Evangelista, its founder, was among those who were captured and executed in 1942.
+Abad Santos was similarly captured but was released in 1943.
 Dr. Vicente Lava took the reins of the PKP and tried to re-organize the party.

-In February 1942 a "struggle conference" was held in Cabiao, Nueva Ecija to discuss organization, strategy, and tactics.
+In February 1942, a "struggle conference" was held in Cabiao, Nueva Ecija to discuss organization, strategy, and tactics.
 Members of the PKP, the Popular Front Party, the League for the Defense of Democracy, KPMP, AMT, and KAP convened to create a structure for unified resistance against the Japanese.

 A united front tactic was agreed upon as a means of attracting the broadest sections of population, not necessarily communists.
 A three-front resistance was agreed upon: military, political, and economic.
 The military aim was to harass the Japanese continuously and keep it off-balance so as to prevent it from focusing on activities aimed at winning the goodwill of the people.
 The political aim was to discredit the Japanese-sponsored republic and build the concept of a functioning democracy as a grass roots level, while the economic objective was to prevent the enemy's looting.
 The result was the creation of the Central Luzon Bureau (CLB), an organization meant to lead resistance against the Japanese.
 Key positions were filled out as follows:

 At the advent of this conference, several armed groups were immediately organized and began operating in Central Luzon.
 A significant event was on March 13, 1942, when a squadron headed by Felipa Culala (alias Dayang-Dayang) encountered and defeated Japanese forces in Mandili, Candaba, Pampanga.
-News of Culala's successful raid raised morale for resistance fighters.
+News of Culala's successful raid raised morale for the resistance fighters.

 On March 29, 1942, peasant leaders met in a forest clearing located in Sitio Bawit, Barrio San Julian, at the junction of Tarlac, Pampanga, and Nueva Ecija to form a united organization.
 Hukbong Bayan Laban sa mga Hapon was chosen as the name of the organization.
 After the meeting, a military committee was formed with Taruc (Supremo), Castro Alejandrino (Vice Commander), Bernardo Poblete (Tandang Banal), and Culala as members.
 The Hukbalahap high command was also joined by the military commissariat; a party apparatus that provided guidance to the Huks.